 In some cases, you may need to provide government-issued photo identification.
 Accepted forms include your driver’s license, passport, or ID card.

-If enrolling as an organization, you may be asked for for notarized business documents.
-Depending on your country, a solicitor or notary public can provide their signature and seal to certify that the copy you intend to provide to Apple is a true copy of your original document.
+If enrolling as an organization, you may be asked for notarized business documents.
+Depending on your country or region, a solicitor or notary public can provide their signature and seal to certify that the copy you intend to provide to Apple is a true copy of your original document.
 You can have documents notarized at legal offices, banks, post offices, and other offices that commonly have a solicitor or notary public on staff.